graevy

 • I moved from X to wayland in the middle of this, so lots of trying out new tooling (i.e. i3->sway)

-• Versioning is pretty messy. nix-channel can track state accidentally, some packages need you to bring in unstable nixos, etc.
+• Versioning gets messy. nix-channel can track state accidentally, some packages need you to bring in unstable nixos, etc.

-• Okay, so this was an edge case.
-I had to remove some packages, which declaratively basically entails editing configuration.nix and then sudo nix-collect-garbage -d && sudo nixos-rebuild switch3.
-Some of them contained symlink loops to their parent dirs, so nix refused to delete them from /nix/store, and they were load-bearing for existing derivations.
-That was a nightmare.
-There was some solution to manually remove them via nix-store but it was poorly documented (recurring theme for nixos) so I just reinstalled the OS.
-That may seem a little extreme, but I had to left-expand the partition anyway, and the whole point of nixos really is to manage your installation declaratively, so it’s a good exercise to see what needs to get added to the declaration.
+• An edge case.
+I had to remove some packages, which means editing configuration.nix and then sudo nix-collect-garbage -d && sudo nixos-rebuild switch3.
+Some of them contained symlink loops to their parent dirs, so nix refused to delete them from /nix/store, and they wormed their way into new derivations! nix-store provided some poorly-documented manual solution (recurring theme for NixOS) so I just reinstalled.
+That may seem extreme, but nixos simplifies reinstallation, and I wanted to test the process4.
+Boot into a new nixos installation, move your configuration.nix on it, and sudo nixos-rebuild switch.
+Anything now missing needs to get declared.

 My takes